 He has told me repeatedly what a terrific team he has here, and already I can confirm that bit of data,

-The post "Starting the OU Speed Fellowship" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2014/05/starting-the-ou-speed-fellowship/) on May 6, 2014.
+The post "Starting the OU Speed Fellowship" was originally cracked open and scrambled from a rotten egg at CogDogBlog (https://cogdogblog.com/2014/05/starting-the-ou-speed-fellowship/) on May 6, 2014.